Wiki · Concept · Last reviewed June 15, 2026

 vLLM

-vLLM is an open-source serving engine for large language models.
-It is best known for PagedAttention, efficient KV-cache management, continuous batching, and an OpenAI-compatible server that lets developers deploy many open and proprietary-model-compatible workflows behind a familiar API surface.
+vLLM is an open-source inference and serving engine for large language models.
+It is best known for PagedAttention, efficient KV-cache management, continuous batching, and OpenAI-compatible serving surfaces that let teams operate open-weight and local models behind familiar application interfaces.

 Definition

-vLLM is a high-throughput, memory-aware inference engine for serving large language models.
-It sits between model weights and users: loading models, scheduling requests, managing KV cache, streaming generated tokens, exposing API endpoints, and integrating serving optimizations that would otherwise require specialized systems engineering.
+vLLM is a high-throughput, memory-aware runtime for serving large language models after training.
+It sits between model artifacts and applications: loading weights, applying the tokenizer and chat template, allocating KV cache, scheduling prefill and decode work, streaming generated tokens, exposing API endpoints, and integrating optimizations that would otherwise require specialized systems engineering.

 Origins